solarte7/lung_cancer_diagnosis/README.md

     <li><strong> 04_BiLSTM + Medical_Embeddings + Char + Lemma + PosTag</strong>  </li>

   </ul>
- <br> To open and run any of these files, the <a href= "https://jupyter.org/"> Juypiter tool </a>  must be installed.
+ <br> To open and run any of these files, the <a href= "https://jupyter.org/"> Juypiter Notebook tool </a>  must be installed.
 In our experiments, the model that obtained best results for the NER task  was  executing the file 04_BiLSTM + Medical_Embeddings + Char + Lemma + PosTag
 </li>
 </ul>